floriankugler/floriankugler.com/source/articles/2015-04-03-a-voluntaristic-perspective-on-religious-freedom-laws.html.md

 If it's acceptable (in a moral sense, i.e. we might disagree with it but are not justified to use force to change the behavior) for someone as a *natural person* to discriminate against others based on e.g. political orientation, sexual preferences or any other trait, this standard cannot suddenly be reversed when the same person stands behind the counter of his shop.
 Introducing opposing moral standards for the same person under different circumstances leads to insurmountable contradictions in your ethical system.

 To drive this point home a bit further, consider the other side of economic transactions: If a store owner is not allowed to discriminate, why are the customers allowed to do so?
-How can it be fine for a customer to discriminate against a gay shop owner by bringing his business somewhere else, but not the other way round?
+How can it be legal for a customer to discriminate against a gay shop owner by bringing his business somewhere else, but not the other way round?
 They're both human beings subject to the same ethical standards.

 At the beginning of his statement Tim Cook says: